Did you know that playing dice games with 5 dice is actually 5 times more fun than playing with one die?

 Required: at least three players.

-For this game, each player needs 5 dice of their own.
+For mafia dice, each player needs 5 dice of their own.
 Plus, it is such an easy peasy dice game!
 And super quick, depending on how many rounds you play.
+Best played with 3 or more players.

 Objective: to be the first player to lose all your dice!